TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.11-vm-utilization/_index.md

 - Analysing by data center makes sense as performance problems tend to be isolated in a single physical environment.
 A performance problem in country A typically does not cause performance problem in country B.
 - The table focuses on peak utilization, because the context is performance, not capacity.
 You want an early warning, and the peak value delivers that.
 If you think this is too aggressive, change the formula to show the 99thpercentile value.
 - For memory counter, the table shows counter from inside the Guest OS.
 The VM counter Consumed and Active are not shown as they are not about VM performance.
-- I’ve customized the table above to use Gbps for storage and Mbps for network, as that’s more appropriate.
+- I've customized the table above to use Gbps for storage and Mbps for network, as that's more appropriate.

 Choose a VM from the table.

 - Use Disk IOPS and Throughput together, especially for applications that use large block size.
 An IO with 250x block size (e.g. 1 MB instead of 4 KB) will generate equal throughput at 250x less IOPS, all else being equal
 - Memory Paging is added in VM utilization dashboard and not VM contention dashboard, as paging metrics are not measuring slowness in memory.
 The only thing faster than memory is CPU, so memory performance means CPU is waiting for RAM.
 The waiting is typically caused by the page is not in the physical DIMM or CPU cache.
 Paging does not measure this slowness.
 In addition, virtual memory is an integral part of Windows and Linux memory management.
-It’s used alongside physical RAM, not after physical RAM is fully utilized.
+It's used alongside physical RAM, not after physical RAM is fully utilized.
 Microsoft Windows Super Fetch is an example of that integrated memory management.
 - Disk Space is per Guest OS Partition.
-Reason is that’s how Windows or Linux manages their partitions or drives.
+Reason is that's how Windows or Linux manages their partitions or drives.
 - If the Guest OS counters does not appear, that likely means either VMware Tools, ESXi, or vCenter fail to meet the minimum requirement.
 Once these are met, the counters will appear as no other configuration is needed in vRealize Operations.
 - Compliment the free memory with the memory IOPS or the memory throughput metric.
 The metrics in gigabyte measure the space, and not the speed.
 Memory is a form of storage, so what you must measure is the rate, for example, read-write per second.